ctcl-bregis/ctclsite-rust/config/blog/content/mct2_p1.md

     <figcaption>Successful test of the LCD under Linux Mint - July 9, 2024</figcaption>
 </figure>

+The display looked better than I expected though colors are as not as good as on many of the LCDs that I have used before.
+It is similar to the Apple iPhone XR that I use exclusively for social media and research.
+Overall, the display is better than the one used in the former MediaCow Touch.

+It appears to be an IPS panel made by BOE (presumed, there is no label though the part number is nearly the same) with a capacitive touch overlay.
+The glass part of the overlay slightly overhangs on the edges of the LCD panel itself, this may pose some design challenges.

 ### Embedded Controllers
 The current plan includes two separate microcontrollers on the carrier board: IOEC and BMEC.

 #### IOEC
-IOEC, also known as the *IO Embedded Controller*, manages load switches for all USB Type-A ports, controls the button pad, Wi-Fi/BT power switch, webcam power switch and LED indicators.
+IOEC, also known as the **IO Embedded Controller**, manages load switches for all USB Type-A ports, controls most buttons, Wi-Fi/BT power switch, webcam power switch and LED indicators.

-#### BMEC
+#### PMEC
-BMEC, also known as the *Battery Management Embedded Controller*, reads data from and controls the battery charger, fuel gauge and USB PD controller ICs.
+PMEC, also known as the **Power Management Embedded Controller**, reads data from and controls the battery charger, fuel gauge and USB PD controller ICs.
+The power and reset pins are connected to this microcontroller instead of IOEC.

 Unlike common laptop designs, the embedded controller is what reports battery state of charge, voltage and other data to the system (LattePanda Mu).
 This would certainly require custom drivers to be written in order to retrieve this data from the embedded controller.

+The former name of PMEC was BMEC, Battery Management Embedded Controller until July 15, 2024.

 ### Battery
 Since the original MediaCow idea in November 2018, figuring out safe battery management has held these projects back.
 Up to recently, I have not understood how batteries are charged, how fuel gauge ICs are used and how to use battery packs safely in a mobile device.